determined-ai/determined/docs/setup-cluster/deploy-cluster/index.rst

  Local
 *******

-Run Determined on your own machine for development or testing purposes.
+Install Determined on a single machine, for your own use.
+Compatible with Windows, Mac, and Linux.
+Ideal for getting started with Determined.

 -  :ref:`basic`
 -  :ref:`install-using-deploy`